All Episodes

 It's not real.

-That just sent people right over to Nancy Grace and Headline News where detail was provided.
+That just sent people right over to Nancy Grace and Headline News, where detail was provided.

 Numerous women, shellacked and chained, kept against their will.

-This guy kicked these women in the stomach to force them to abort their babies.
+What this guy did, this guy kicked these women in the stomach to force them to abort their babies.

 That happened at least five times.